sureshcsdp/cleancloud/docs/infosec-readiness.md

 A: Email: suresh@getcleancloud.com with subject `[SECURITY] CleanCloud Vulnerability Report`

 We follow responsible disclosure practices:
-- Acknowledge within 48 hours
+- Aim to acknowledge reports within 48 hours
-- Provide resolution timeline
+- Provide resolution timeline as soon as reasonably possible
 - Credit security researchers in release notes (if desired)

 ---